-The following items are ground for revocation of RESNET Certified Instructor designation.
+The following items are ground for revocation of the RESNET Certified Instructor designation.

-- 204.3.1 Compromising the security or integrity of any RESNET certification test. - 204.3.2 Intentionally misrepresenting their Accredited Training Provider by training to curricula that differ from that submitted. - 204.3.3 Violation of RESNET defined test-proctoring procedures. - 204.3.4 Non-payment of RESNET provider accreditation fees.
+- 204.3.1 Compromising the security or integrity of any RESNET certification test.
+This examination and the items contained therein are the exclusive property of RESNET. - 204.3.2 Intentionally misrepresenting their Accredited Training Provider by training to curricula that differ from that submitted. - 204.3.3 Violation of RESNET defined test-proctoring procedures.